jlwilley/MultiWiz/README.md

 # MultiWiz
 This is a Wizard 101 login and account manager.
-Currently this application can allow for quickly logging in multiple wizard101 applications quickly.
+Currently this application can allow for quickly logging in multiple wizard101 applications.
 After logining in it allows quickly switching between active windows for more easy wizard management.
 Currently only windows only may work on other version in the future.

 ## Download Instructions
 Select the latest release on the right side of the page.